 Maybe you decided to break in your first grill by cooking a bunch of ribs for your friends and family.
-Maybe you decided you want to serve something other than steak or a pork loin or burgers.
-Maybe you’re just curious about why that silvery sliver snarls ribs if left lingering and left to its own devices.
+Maybe you decided to serve something other than steak, pork loin, or burgers.
+Maybe you’re just curious about why that silvery snarls ribs if left lingering and left to their own devices.

 These are just a few scenarios that might preface the need to know how to safely and easily extricate the membrane from the rib rack before you go to town with your seasonings and cooking them; that’s where this guide comes in.

 By the end of this article, you’ll know all that there is to know about culling that cellular meat coat from a rack of the rib cage.

 What Is the Membrane?

-The “membrane,” what is properly known as a peritoneum, is a lining of connective tissue found along the underside of meat found along the rib cage.
+The “membrane,” what is properly known as a peritoneum, is a lining of connective tissue found along the underside of meat along the rib cage.
 If you try to grill rib cage meat without taking off the rib membrane, the end product will be a tough, chewy mess akin to trying to chew on rubber or plastic.

 More obviously, the membrane is also a barrier to flavor; salt, spices, and other seasonings cannot penetrate through the membrane in order to flavor the meat, hence why it is imperative that anyone attempting to cook pork or beef rib should remove it before ever moving on to seasonings, let alone cooking.

 What Tools Are Needed to Remove the Membrane?

 Honestly, there isn’t all that much you will need to safely tear away the membrane from pork ribs.

 - Butter Knife.
 You want something that is both straight and rigid so that you can easily grip and manipulate the rib.
 While a butter knife is not the only tool for the job, it is among the most common options for anyone working with rib meat in or near a kitchen.
 Remember that you will want to use a sharp knife.